MuhammadZubairSC/WAPWS/README.md

 1. Transmitter part
 2. Receiver part

-The codes are self-explanatory, so you're welcome.
+Note: The codes are self-explanatory.